Axle-Bucamp/Geomarketing/README.md

 It compute the best position to get the maximum of new user for X new store depending on the position of others already fixed using Kmean algorithms.

 Todo :
-- Classify house from map to get the
+- Classify house from map to get the likely new user position